29.09.2025

 How to Calculate DSR

-Calculating your Debt Service Ratio (DSR) is straightforward.
-You can easily determine your DSR using a simple formula that takes into account your monthly debt obligations and income.
-Knowing how to calculate DSR is crucial, whether you’re planning to apply for a mortgage or need an instant money loan.
+Calculating your Debt Service Ratio (DSR) is a piece of cake, and you can determine it using a simple formula, provided you know your monthly debt obligations and income.
+Knowing how to calculate DSR is vital, whether you will apply for your mortgage or you need an instant money loan.

-Here’s the DSR formula you need to know:
+Here’s the DSR formula you need to have handy:

 DSR=Monthly Debt ObligationsNet Monthly Income×100DSR =Monthly Debt Obligations * Net Monthly Income \ 100

-• Monthly Debt Obligations include any recurring debt payments, such as credit card bills, car loans, mortgages, etc.
+• Monthly Debt Obligations include any debt payments that you are making on a regular basis, such as credit card bills, car loans, mortgages, and so on.

 • Net Monthly Income is your income after taxes and other deductions.